charmed-hpc/.github/CONTRIBUTING.md

 The Charmed HPC core developers may already know what they want to add to Charmed HPC, but they are always open to new ideas and potential improvements.
 GitHub Discussions is a good place for discussing open-ended questions that pertain to the entire Charmed HPC project, but more focused enhancement proposal discussions can start within the issue tracker.

 Please note that not all proposals may be incorporated into Charmed HPC.
 Also, please know that spamming the maintainers to incorporate something you want will not improve the likelihood of being implemented; it may result in you receiving a temporary ban.

-## Code guidelines
+## Code and Documentation Guidelines

-The following guidelines must be adhered to if you are writing code to be merged into the main code base:
+The following guidelines must be adhered to if you are writing code to be merged into any of the respositories within Charmed HPC.
+Some repositories will have additional code guidelines, please read the corresponding CONTRIBUTING.md within the repository of interest.

+### Documentation

+Any code contribution should be accompanied by a correspsonding documentation contribution to [Charmed HPC's documentation](https://github.com/charmed-hpc/docs).
+If the code contribution does not require a documentation addition or change, please provide justification in the Pull Request.

 ### Juju and charmed operators